madpsy/xpa125b_controller/README.md

 2. Configure the controller with `mode = "yaesu817"` (no other config needed)

 Note: Ensure grounds are also tied between the radio and the D1 Mini.

+If the band being reported by the controller is incorrect (check serial output or the web interface) you may need to tweak the voltage ranges of the controller.
+To do this look for the `setBandVoltage` function and change the ranges for each affected band.

 # Icom IC-705